Avengers (comics)

-The Avengers are a team of superheroes appearing in American comic books published by Marvel Comics, created by writer-editor Stan Lee and artist/co-plotter Jack Kirby.
+The Avengers are a superhero/antihero team appearing in American comic books published by Marvel Comics, created by writer-editor Stan Lee and artist/co-plotter Jack Kirby.
 The team made its debut in The Avengers #1 (cover-dated September 1963).
-Labeled "Earth's Mightiest Heroes," the original Avengers consisted of Iron Man, Ant-Man, Hulk, Thor and the Wasp.
+Labeled "Earth's Mightiest Heroes", the original Avengers consisted of Iron Man, Ant-Man, Hulk, Thor, and Wasp.
 Captain America was discovered trapped in ice in issue #4, and joined the group after they revived him.
 The Avengers are an all-star ensemble cast of established superhero characters from the Marvel Comics portfolio.

 Diegetically, these superheroes usually operate independently but occasionally assemble as a team to tackle especially formidable villains.
 This in contrast to certain other superhero teams such as the X-Men, whose characters were created specifically to be part of their team, with the team being central to their identity.
 The Avengers were created to create a new line of books to sell and to cross-promote Marvel Comics characters.

 An Iron Man fan might buy an Avengers book because Iron Man appears in them, and perhaps in turn take an interest in Thor, who appears in the same book as Iron Man's friend and comrade.
-The cast usually features a few highly popular characters who have their own solo books, such as Iron Man, alongside a number of lesser-known characters who benefit from exposure, such as Quicksilver.
+The cast usually features a few highly popular characters who have their own solo books, such as Iron Man, alongside a number of lesser-known characters who benefit from exposure, such as Quicksilver, Wonder Man, and Tigra.

 The Avengers have appeared in a wide variety of media outside of comic books, including several different animated television series and direct-to-video films.
-Beginning in 2008, they were adapted in a series of movies from Marvel Studios known as the Marvel Cinematic Universe, culminating with The Avengers in 2012, with more appearances of the team in subsequent films.
+Beginning in 2008, the group were adapted in a film series from Marvel Studios, known as the Marvel Cinematic Universe, culminating with The Avengers in 2012, with more appearances of the team in subsequent films.

 Publication history

 The team debuted in The Avengers #1 (September 1963).
 Much like the Justice League, the Avengers were an assemblage of superheroes who each had an existing series of his own.
 All of the characters were created by Stan Lee and Jack Kirby.
 This initial series, published bi-monthly through issue #6 (July 1964) and monthly thereafter ran through issue #402 (Sept.
 1996), with spinoffs including several annuals, miniseries and a giant-size quarterly sister series that ran briefly in the mid-1970s.
-Writers of the first series included Roy Thomas, Steve Englehart, Gerry Conway, Jim Shooter, David Michelinie and Roger Stern.
+Writers of the first series included Roy Thomas, Steve Englehart, Gerry Conway, Jim Shooter, David Michelinie, and Roger Stern.
 Artists included John Buscema, Tom Palmer, Neal Adams, George Perez, John Byrne and Steve Epting.

 Other spinoff series include West Coast Avengers, initially published as a four-issue miniseries in 1984, followed by a 102-issue series (Oct.
 1985–Jan.
 1994), retitled Avengers West Coast with #47; and the 40-issue Solo Avengers (Dec.1987–Jan.
 1991), retitled Avengers Spotlight with #21.

 Between 1996 and 2004, Marvel relaunched the primary Avengers title three times.
 In 1996, the "Heroes Reborn" line took place in an alternate universe, with a revamped history unrelated to mainstream Marvel continuity.